astro/microvm.nix/README.md

 - This project runs them on NixOS hosts
 - You can choose one of five hypervisors for each MicroVM
 - MicroVMs have a fixed RAM allocation (default: 512 MB)
-- MicroVMs have a read-only root disk with a prepopulated `/nix/store`
+- MicroVMs have a read-only root disk with either a prepopulated `/nix/store` or by mounting the host's along with an optional writable overlay
 - You define your MicroVMs in a Nix Flake's `nixosConfigurations` section, reusing the `nixosModules` that are exported by this Flake
-- MicroVMs can access stateful filesystems either on a image volume as a block device or as a shared directory hierarchy through virtiofsd.
+- MicroVMs can access stateful filesystems either on a image volume as a block device or as a shared directory hierarchy through 9p or virtiofs.
 - Zero, one, or more virtual tap ethernet network interfaces can be attached to a MicroVM.